Ontology Management and Semantic Modeling Operating Model for Enterprise Context

 AI agents and retrieval systems

 AI agents grounded in an enterprise context layer depend on stable definitions for tool selection, parameter binding, and answer generation.
-If "revenue" quietly shifts meaning, an agent's answers become wrong without any visible error.
-The article on serving the enterprise context layer to AI agents covers this dependency in detail.
+If revenue quietly shifts meaning, an agent's answers become wrong without any visible error.

 Minimum viable artifacts for the operating model

-You do not need a large toolchain to run semantic governance.
-You need a small set of artifacts maintained with discipline, supported by a few categories of tooling.
+A large toolchain is not required to run semantic governance.
+A small set of artifacts maintained with discipline is enough.

 Semantic registry

-A semantic registry tracks every published concept, class, property, and constraint shape, along with its owner, version, status (draft, active, deprecated, retired), and links to related terms and downstream consumers.
+A semantic registry tracks every published concept, class, property, and constraint shape, along with its owner, version, status, and links to related terms and downstream consumers.
 The registry is the single source of truth for what the shared model contains.
-Without it, governance discussions lack a shared reference point.

 Change log and release notes